deeptools/pyBigWig/README.md

 ## Close a bigWig file

 A file can be closed with a simple `bw.close()`, as is commonly done with other file types.

+# A note on coordinates

+Wiggle and BigWig files use 0-based half-open coordinates, which are also used by this extension.
+So to access the value for the first base on `chr1`, one would specify the starting position as `0` and the end position as `1`.
+Similarly, bases 100 to 115 would have a start of `99` and an end of `115`.
+This is simply for the sake of consistency with the underlying bigWig file and may change in the future.

 # To do